majejam/cssHUD/README.md

 ## Requirements

-* A resolution of at least 1280 x 720 px
+* A resolution of at least 1280 x 720 px.
-* A modern browser (Chrome, Edge, Firefox & Safari)
+* A modern browser (Chrome, Edge, Firefox & Safari).
-* A functionnig mouse
+* A functioning mouse.

 ## Features